stat408/stat408.github.io/index.md

 ## Course Policies

+#### Course Format

+The course is officially offered as "Blended - Online and Onsite."
+The classroom assigned for this course can seat a total of 18 students, with distancing measures.
+The course enrollment is 27, so the class will use a mix of virtual lectures and in class activities.
+Students will be assigned one day per week for in class instruction.

 #### Grading Policy

 Course Evaluation:

-- **25%** of your grade will be determined by weekly homework assignments.
+- **20%** of your grade will be determined by weekly homework assignments.
 Students are allowed and encouraged to work with classmates on homework assignments, but each student is required to complete their own homework.
-Homework will be collected through D2L and will be due prior to class on Thursdays.
+Homework will be collected through D2L.

-- **25%** of your grade will be determined by a Labs.
-Labs will be in-class group assignments conducted every Thursday.
-The labs will have a large computational element.
-The labs will be designed to be completed in 75 minutes; however, there may be times that groups need to finish labs outside of class time.
+- **20%** of your grade will be determined by weekly labs.The labs will have a large computational element and will be designed to be completed in 75 minutes; however, there may be times that labs need to be finished outside of class time.

-- **25%** of your grade will be determined by a midterm exam.
-The midterm exam will have two parts: an in class exam and a take home portion.
+- **40%** of your grade will be determined by exams.
+Two exams will be given during the course of the semester.

-- **25%** of your grade will be determined by a final exam.
-The final exam will have two parts: an in class exam and a take home portion.
+- **20%** of your grade will be determined by a data storytelling project.

 #### Collaboration
 University policy states that, unless otherwise specified, students may not collaborate on graded material.
 Any exceptions to this policy will be stated explicitly for individual assignments.
 If you have any questions about the limits of collaboration, you are expected to ask for clarification.